-To conduct further financial relationships or engaging in a transaction with a client it can be one of the regulatory KYC requirements to prove the legitimacy of the person’s wealth.
+To conduct further financial relationships before engaging in a transaction with a client can be one of the regulatory KYC requirements to prove the legitimacy of the person’s wealth.
 Be it an inheritance, property sale or startup investment, there has to be evidence of the source.

 What Does Source of Wealth Mean?

 Source of Wealth (SOW) is the origin of the applicant’s entire body of wealth that draws a picture of how the customer acquired such wealth, for example: